 If you solicit, collect, or attempt to collect claims for collection, you need:

-- A Collection Agency License if:
+- A Collection Agency License if your main office is:

 - An Out-of-State Collection Agency License if: